ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 writes are resubmitted from the CQ thread.
 Shutdown is signaled via a `IORING_OP_NOP` with a sentinel context.

-On close, `close(fd)` is called directly without explicit cancellation of in-flight SQEs.
+On close, `handle_close` atomically retrieves the fd and `send_port` and frees the slot in a single mutex hold, then `close(fd)` is called without explicit cancellation of in-flight SQEs.
 The kernel completes pending operations on the closed fd with errors (typically `-ECANCELED` or `-EBADF`), and the CQ thread handles these using the cached `fd` and `send_port` in the `IoContext`.

 ### `tcp_uv.c` — Fallback (macOS, FreeBSD, Android, others)